variousauthors/matching_game/NEXTSTEPS.md

 ## BUGS

-[ ] the game pauses to save/load; ideally this is done in a thread, but
-    barring that just save/load whenever camera is not moving [ ] the camera seems to rewind into a tiny negative value, which results in weirdness [ ] the camera never actually settles back to zero, it just approaches zero
+[ ] the camera seems to rewind into a tiny negative value, which results in weirdness [ ] the camera never actually settles back to zero, it just approaches zero
     - add a snap-to-zero for some sub pixel EPSILON?